Indicio-tech/aries-acapy-cache-redis/README.md

 of this plugin is to allow ACA-Py to use Redis as the storage medium for it's caching needs.

+_**Why might I need this plugin?**_
+When demand increases, horizontal scaling helps relieve the stress on systems by spreading the load across multiple systems.
+Depending on the algorithm used to distribute requests across a cluster, the requests from an individual connection may end up on different hosts partway though an exchange of information.
+Normally, ACA-Py caches certain key data *in-memory* to create some relief on the database.
+This has the unintended side-effect of the cache getting out of data if the requests switch between machines.
+Using an external system, such as Redis, to manage the cache can ensure that it stays up-to-date amongst machines and continues to provide some relief to the database.

 ## Installation and Usage

 ### With Docker (Recommended)